The Best Pumpkin Pancakes for Baby & Toddler (Only 5 Ingredients!)

 - In a medium bowl, whisk together the pumpkin puree and eggs.

-- On top of the wet ingredients, add in the flour, baking soda, pumpkin pie spice and salt and gently stir until incorporated.
+- On top of the wet ingredients, add in the flour, baking powder, pumpkin pie spice and salt and gently stir until incorporated.
 Add in the milk, one tablespoon at a time if needed.

 - Heat a large non-stick skillet on medium heat.
 Spray or oil skillet.
 For small pancakes add 1 tablespoon of the batter to the skillet at a time and let cook for 3-4 minutes or until golden on the bottom and bubbles appear along the edges.
 Flip and let cook for another 2-3 minutes.
 Repeat with all of the batter.